iotexproject/iotex-docs/docs/developer/sdk/transfer.md

 # Make a Token Transfer

-`antenna.iotx.accounts` create, sign, and send a transaction of transfer to IoTeX blockchain network.
+The object `antenna.iotx` contains functiopns to create, sign, and send actions to the IoTeX blockchain.

 :::: tabs